zupo/peps/pep-0xxx.rst

 ~~~~~~

 This module would define three base classes for use with error handling.
 Unlike
-the other classes defined here, these classes are not *abstract*, as they have
+many of the the other classes defined here, these classes are not abstract, as
-no behaviour.
+they have no behaviour.
 They exist simply to signal certain common behaviours.
-Backends
-should subclass these exceptions in their own packages, but needn't define any
+Backends should subclass these exceptions in their own packages, but needn't
-behaviour for them.
+define any behaviour for them.

 In general, concrete implementations should subclass these exceptions rather
 than throw them directly.
 This makes it moderately easier to determine which